-If you’re looking for a teaching job in a private school, here you will find common private teacher interview questions for teachers along with suggested answers.
+If you’re looking for a teaching job in a private school, here you will find common private school interview questions for teachers along with suggested answers.

-Teaching in private schools is significantly different than teaching in public ones.
+Teaching in private schools is a slightly different experience.

 While you may be a master at handling disruptive students, struggling learners, and absentee parents, in a private school setting, these skills (while helpful) will only get you so far.